stormpath/express-stormpath/docs/product.rst

 registered users to a tutorial, dashboard, or something similar.

 What if someone visits the login route when they are logged in?
-By default they will see the login screen again, but you can configure an alternate URL to redirect hem to:
+By default they will see the login screen again, but, but enabling the ``enableAutoLogin`` feature, users who are already logged in will be automatically redirected to your ``redirectUrl`` -- skipping the login page all together!

     app.use(stormpath.init(app, {
-      loginRedirectUrl: '/',
+      enableAutoLogin: true,
     }));

-With this ``loginRedirectUrl`` setting, the user will be sent to `/` if they try to visit the login page while logged in.

 .. note::
     If a user visits a page which has restricted access, they'll be redirected